-However, if you want to know more about the internals of your engine, then you have to consider local Mach numbers, flow areas, densities, velocities etc. Select in the program main window More as scope of the simulation and you can study these details.
-Choose the TURBOJET configuration and use the data from the Demo jet.CYJ for the following example.
+However, if you want to know more about the internals of your engine, then you have to consider local Mach numbers, flow areas, densities, velocities etc. Select in the scope More in the Main Window and you can study these details.
+Choose the Turbojet configuration and use the data from the Welcome Window for the following example.

 While the program scope is More, the geometry of the engine can be calculated from the cycle results employing the flow areas at the thermodynamic stations.
 These calculations can require considerable computer power and therefore they are disabled at program start.
-Activate them by clicking 11 (Enable Geometry) and then click (Edit Geometry) to open the engine geometry editor.
+Activate them by clicking 11 (Enable Geometry) and then click \searrow (Edit Geometry) to open the engine geometry editor.
 You will immediately see the turbojet cross section which is consistent with the cycle data.

 The input and output data for the geometry and the disks are grouped for each component.
-Have a quick look at them to get a first impression about the detail which GasTurb 14 can consider for preliminary engine design tasks.
+Have a quick look at them to get a first impression about the detail which GasTurb 15 can consider for preliminary engine design tasks.
 For a more detailed view about the program capabilities and limitations read the section about Engine Dimensions.